tmp-36/vulkan-ray-tracer/README.md

 Build with CMake.

 ⚠️ This is an educational project never tested on a different machine.
 Having said that, the project should build correctly with MinGW + GCC toolchain.
-Builds with MSVC / Clang have issues. ⚠️
+MSVC / Clang builds may have issues. ⚠️

 ## Educational material
 - https://vulkan-tutorial.com/